Atlantic Illumination Entertainment Lighting

 • Two Wrenches to Fit the Hardware

-• Flat Black Spray Paint (for touchups)
+• Flat Black Spray Paint (for Touchups)

-• Newspapers (useful when painting)
+• Newspapers (useful when Painting)

-7. (Image: Tackle Box)
+10. (Image: Tackle Box)

 Hardware Kit:

 At the very least, one should have a compartmentalised box with nuts, bolts, washers, screws and other spare hardware for items in your show, and to fit the accessories and tools accompanying it.
-One of those plastic toolkits with various sections works well, but I prefer a fishing tackle box because it has even more compartments, and on several levels.
+One of those plastic tool boxes with various sections works well, but I prefer a fishing tackle box because it has even more compartments, and on several levels.
 In addition, one can purchase smaller, snap-lid, compartmentalised boxes to bolster what the tackle box provides.
 Select boxes that will fit in the bottom of the tackle box, if possible.
 An alternative is a makeup caddy; it also has compartments on several levels that fold up when the case is closed.

 Smaller boxes can be bought with hardware assortments already stocked in them.
 This is a good way to start a hardware kit.
 As certain popular sizes get used, they can be replaced as necessary by buying in bulk.
 The remaining sizes not used will still always be ready for the few times they get called upon.
 As they grow in number, one can buy a larger hardware case in which to place these boxes.
 Thus one can build up a kit slowly and only to the size actually needed.